CIS565-Fall-2014/Project3-Pathtracer/README.md

 of samples needed for visual smoothness due to the extreme variation between samples.
 Implementation-wise, this is identical to analogous CPU code.

-*Mean rendering time per sample for an arbitrary example scene*
+*Mean rendering time per iteration for an arbitrary example scene*

 |   Before |    After |
 | --------:| --------:|